The Virtual Reality Koinos Method: Analysis of Symmetrical Dyadic Collaboration in Virtual Reality from the perspective of communication models: Applying the Koinos Method on collaborative VR experiments

 \subsubsection{Procedure and participants}

 A similar procedure was conducted as in experiment 1.
-However, some differences can be noted: participants were told collaborating together in both VR sessions, an embodiment phase was added in the VR application, as well as an embodiment questionnaire (Gonzalez-Franco \& Peck, \citep{gonzalez2018avatar}).
-This study has recorded 48 participants, mainly students from business school, engineering school and computer science programs.
+However, some differences can be noted: participants were told to collaborate together in both VR sessions, an embodiment phase was added in the VR application, as well as an embodiment questionnaire (Gonzalez-Franco \& Peck, \citep{gonzalez2018avatar}).
+This study has recorded 48 participants, mainly students from business school, engineering school, and computer science programs.
 The average age was $M=21.17, SD = 3.34$ and included 16 women and 32 men.
-This study was approved by an ethics committee.
+This study was approved by an ethics committee from Bourgogne Franche-Comté University, n°CERBFC-2024-06-03-022.